makerdao/lockstake/lockstake-overview.md

 When withdrawing back the MKR the user has to pay an exit fee.

+There is also support for locking and freeing NGT instead of MKR.

 **System Attributes:**

 * A single user address can open multiple positions (each denoted as `urn`).